mjordan/islandora_migrate_cdm_collections/README.md

 ## Creating Drupal nodes for collections

 If you include the `--create_node_with_content_type=mycontenttype` option, the drush script will create a Drupal node of the specified content type corresponding to each collection object.
-You must create this content type before running the drush command.
+You must create this content type before running the drush commandbut the drush script will check for its existence and exit if the content type (or the required fields below) don't exist.
 The content type must contain the following fields:

  * title
  * cdm_alias (field type = Text, widget = Text field)